ArmageddonGames/Spirit/Readme.md

 			/*
 			UPDATE
 			Directly before Spirit_Waitframe in any given loop that is needed to run for more than a frame, you put stuff that needs to be updated every frame of the loop
 			"Spirit_Waitframe(this)" can be replaced with a custom Waitframe function that also calls Spirit_Waitframe at the end if necessary.
-Remember to also pass this weapon's pointer through as well!
+Remember to also pass the weapon's pointer through as well!
 			*/
 			Spirit_Waitframe(this);
 		}